Writing an invoice

 - A description of the goods or services you supplied;

-- How many goods or hours you charge for.
+- How many goods or hours you are chargeing for.

-You can find all the on the website of the Belastingdienst (Tax Administration).
+You can find all the on the website of the Netherlands Tax Administration (Belastingdienst).

 Simplified invoice

 Is the invoice amount, including VAT, less than €100?
-Then you can write a (Belastingdienst, in Dutch), with at least the following information:
+Then you can write a (Belastingdienst, in Dutch), with less information.
+But it must contain at least:

 - The date you sent the invoice.